Theodosia Okoh: Death

 She died on 19 April 2015 at the Narh-Bita Hospital in Tema after a short illness, aged 92.
 President John Dramani Mahama directed that all flags should fly at half-mast for three days, starting from Tuesday, 21 April, in her honour.
 A statement signed by Minister of Communications Edward Omane Boamah said that the directive was "in honour of this extraordinary Ghanaian", further stating: "Government acknowledges Mrs. Okoh for her invaluable contributions to our nation building efforts.
 The instant recognition that our nation receives the world over through the unique flag that she designed for us has cemented her place in history as a colossus of Ghanaian history....
 Her talent, zeal and sense of duty to Ghana will continue to offer inspiration for Ghanaians and serve as a reference point in service to the nation."

+She was given a state funeral on 28 May, with final rites held in the forecourt of the State House, Accra.

-Awards
+Awards and honours

 Theodosia Okoh was awarded the Grand Medal (GM) by the nation, and a number of awards from other institutions in the country.
 She received a citation from the Ghana Broadcasting Corporation and the National Sports Awards in 2004, as well as award from the Sport Writers Association of Ghana and an award from the TV Africa series Obaa Mbo.

+On 13 June 2016, a Google Doodle commemorated what would have been her 94th birthday.